-Originally developed as a response to AutoCAD’s limitations with smooth 3D modelling, Rhino 3D is a general product design CAD tool which has been adopted by many different design specialities such as furniture, footwear, and jewellery.
-Its product design roots give it a great deal of flexibility, and also make it ideal for designing complex assemblies.
+Originally developed as a response to AutoCAD’s limitations with smooth 3D modelling, Rhino 3D is a general product design NURBS-based CAD tool which has been adopted by many different design specialities such as furniture, footwear, and jewellery.

-While Rhino is all that is needed to design models for rapid prototyping, each design speciality has added extensions (or plug-ins) for Rhino to make their jobs easier.
-Some examples include rendering tools (such as V-Ray or Maxwell), additional methods of working (T-Splines), and Jewellery plug-ins (such as RhinoGold or RhinoJewel).
-For Holts Academy of Jewellery’s Rhino for Jewellery Design course, we teach students as if they only have Rhino without any plug-ins.
+While the core Rhino program is all that is really needed to design models for rapid prototyping, each design speciality has added extensions (or plug-ins) for Rhino to make their jobs easier.
+Some examples include rendering tools (such as V-Ray or Keyshot), additional methods of working (T-Splines), or some of the older Jewellery plug-ins (such as RhinoGold or RhinoJewel).
+Generally when I provide Rhino 3D training for jewellers, I teach the software as if students only own Rhino without any plug-ins.

-If any of these tutorials whets your appetite for learning more about how to use Rhino for your CAD jewellery design and manufacturing, take a look at the CAD courses or one-to-one bespoke training offered at Holts Academy of Jewellery.
+If any of these tutorials whets your appetite for learning more about how to use Rhino for jewellery CAD design and manufacturing, I can provide you with three options:

 There have been several people who have made jewellery CAD tutorials for Rhino over the years, with quality varying all over the shop.
 The following are a list of the best I have found.
 In particular, Khay Amani has done a series of very helpful basic Rhino tutorials which are included below:

 There is also a good Vimeo Rhino Tutorials page.